Campaigners and K-pop fans turn to crowdfunding for conservation

-BANGKOK, Aug 8 (Thomson Reuters Foundation) - Communities, campaigners and conservationists are increasingly using crowdfunding rather than relying on charities and governments to finance their programmes, according to researchers.
+BANGKOK (Thomson Reuters Foundation) - Communities, campaigners and conservationists are increasingly using crowdfunding rather than relying on charities and governments to finance their programs, according to researchers.

 In a recent analysis of nearly 600 projects that have raised about $4.8 million in total, researchers led by Eduardo Gallo-Cajiao at the University of Queensland found that money largely went to Indonesia, South Africa, Costa Rica and Mexico.